RajatJ-01/javascript-projects/password-generator/readme.txt

 This Password Generator project is provided as-is without any warranties.
 The developers are not responsible for any misuse or unauthorized use of the generated passwords.

----

-Feel free to customize this readme.txt file with additional information or sections specific to your project's requirements.